 Ethics of Capitalism

-Read the article by Dr. John Aldridge entitled Perspectives on Poverty and National Debt (pdf) and one of the two following articles:
+Read the article by Dr John Aldridge entitled Perspectives on Poverty and National Debt (pdf) and one of the two following articles:

-- Beed, C. & Beed, C. (2015).
+• Beed, C. & Beed, C. (2015).
 Capitalism, socialism, and biblical ethics.
 Journal of Religion and Business Ethics, 3(1), 1-23.
 Retrieved from http://ezproxy.ccu.edu/login?url=https://ezproxy.ccu.edu:3183/docview/1798316856?accountid=10200

-- or Teixeira, M. (2016, July 29).
-Why Milton Friedman’s capitalism and freedom is still relevant today.
+• or Teixeira, M. (2016, July 29).
+Why Milton Friedman’s capitalism and freedom are still relevant today.
 Action Institute.
 Retrieved from http://blog.acton.org/archives/88316-why-milton-friedmans-capitalism-and-freedom-is-still-relevant-today.html

 Reading and Viewing Assignment

-- Stanwick, P., & Stanwick, S. (2016).
-Understanding business ethics (3rd ed.).
+• Stanwick, P., & Stanwick, S. (2016).
+It understands business ethics (3rd ed.).

-- Chapter 8: Ethics and the Environment
+• Chapter 8: Ethics and the Environment

-- Chapter 9: Ethics and Information Technology
+• Chapter 9: Ethics and Information Technology

-- Chapter 10: Marketing and Advertising
+• Chapter 10: Marketing and Advertising

-- Chapter 11: Ethical Issues in the Developing World
+• Chapter 11: Ethical Issues in the Developing World

-- Sire, J. W. (2009).
-The universe next door: A basic worldview catalog (5th ed.).
+• Sire, J. W. (2009).
+The universe next door: An essential worldview catalogue (5th ed.).

-- Chapter 5: Zero Point
+• Chapter 5: Zero Point

-- Chapter 6: Beyond Nihilism
+• Chapter 6: Beyond Nihilism

-Write a summary of the main ideas presented in the articles (in your own words), questions that the articles brought to mind, and how the articles challenged or affirmed your perspective on the ethics of capitalism, particularly from a biblical standpoint.
-Be sure to provide APA references for the articles you selected, but note that this is not a formal paper – it should be a brief summary of your thoughts (500 words maximum) Session 3 Ethics of Capitalism link to submit your assignment by the posted due date.
+Write a summary of the main ideas presented in the articles (in your own words), questions that the pieces brought to mind, and how the articles challenged or affirmed your perspective on the ethics of capitalism, particularly from a biblical standpoint.
+Be sure to provide APA references for the articles you selected, but note that this is not a formal paper – it should be a summary of your thoughts (500 words maximum).
+Session 3 Ethics of Capitalism link to submit your assignment by the posted due date.
 Review the rubric available in Due Dates and Grades for specific grading criteria.